angela80085/G4-INFO-C211/README.md

 ## Author

-- All classes and functionality implemented by: Your Name
+- All classes and functionality implemented by: Angela Jones

 ## How to Run